 Opposition to GMOs often stems from fears of the unknown and the belief that GMOs are “unnatural” or unsafe.
 A Pew Research Center survey from 2015 found a significant gap between scientists and the public on GMO safety: 88% of scientists from the American Association for the Advancement of Science (AAAS) agree that GMOs are safe, while only 37% of the public holds this view (American Enterprise Institute).
 Public mistrust is fueled by media misinformation, misconceptions about health risks, and the perception that GMOs are part of a corporate agenda.

 Contrary to these fears, GMOs have undergone rigorous testing.
 A review by the National Academies of Sciences examined over 900 studies and concluded that GMOs are as safe as conventional crops (JAMA Network).
-Major organizations like the World Health Organization and the US Food and Drug Administration confirm this finding (Pew Research Center) (Purdue University).
+Major health organizations like the World Health Organization and the US Food and Drug Administration confirm this finding (Pew Research Center) (Purdue University).
 The myths associating GMOs with cancer or environmental harm have been repeatedly debunked through extensive research.

 Data That Disproves Anti-GMO Myths